 So Limitless is the sequel to a film of the same name in which a drug called NZT-48 gives its user temporary perfect recall.
-You know the mind palace scenes?
+You know the mind palace scenes in Sherlock?
 That’s what the drug does: every sound, sight, and even scent connects.
 In the show, the user is a struggling musician named Brian Finch who becomes an asset of the FBI.
 So, unlike the film’s focus on success, the show’s theme is significance.
 Or maybe that’s what I see because I have such a deep desire to matter.
 Am I the only one who feels like a person only matters as much as what he is able to do?
 Most of the time I feel like I don’t matter if I can’t write, or if I can’t make a pretty floor stack, or if I can’t stay awake to listen at two in the morning.
 Like anyone else who can do those things could replace me and no one would really notice.
 Limitless was so much about being validated as someone who matters, and that spoke to me on a level that I can’t explain.

 And then Netflix decided that I should watch Daredevil.
 I didn’t know anything about this particular superhero aside from what’s in the Ben Affleck film.
 I don’t know how faithful the show is.
 All I know is that everything that makes Matt Murdock Daredevil is also what makes me an HSP.
 And for some reason, that infuriates me.
 I have the powers of a superhero, but I have no way of moving from the “screaming in an orphanage bed because of the sensory overload” stage to the “wiping out a crew of human traffickers unarmed” stage.
 I could do so much with a little help, but in the real world, no one is going to show up to help me.